 This year’s Interdisciplinary Lindau Nobel Laureate Meeting will bring together a selection of outstanding minds from multiple generations, 3 scientific disciplines, and nearly 90 different countries.
 Nobel Laureates and young scientists from all around the world in the fields of chemistry, physics, and physiology & medicine will listen to lectures on some of science’s greatest discoveries and participate in discussions about some of the world’s toughest challenges.

-as an appeal to governments around the world against the use and proliferation of atomic weapons.
+When the meetings first began after the end of World War II, a frequent topic of discussion was undoubtedly, nuclear energy.
+Indeed, at one of the first Lindau meetings in 1955, 52 Nobel Laureates signed the Mainau Declaration as an appeal to governments around the world against the use and proliferation of atomic weapons.
 At this year’s meeting, among the conversations ranging from new chemical reaction mechanisms, to cosmic microwave background radiation, to cell signaling and drug development, there will be a slightly different, but equally threatening, unifying theme: climate change.

 A defining challenge for this generation

 When you hear the words climate change, you might picture a sad polar bear cub on a melting glacier, a landscape covered in coal-fired power plants pouring greenhouse gases into the atmosphere, extreme weather events destroying homes, or if you’re in the U.S., Kevin Costner, WALL-E, or Al Gore may even come to mind.
 When you think about the problems that chemists, physicists, or biologists are working to solve though, climate change is probably not the first thing that comes to mind.